Concepts¶

 Cards¶

-Each card is an independent instrument in r0astr.
+Each panel is an independent instrument in r0astr.

-A card is a self-contained unit that includes:
+A panel is a self-contained unit that includes:

 - A code editor where you write patterns